sagnikgh1899/data-512-homework_2/README.md

 ## Research Implications

 **Reflection**

 It is essential to understand a data science project both quantitatively and qualitatively.
 This project provides a comprehensive walkthrough of qualitative analysis by addressing bias in the data.
 These biases stem from the raw data and are influenced by various factors, such as demographic region, religion, culture, gender, and more.
 Through this exercise, it becomes evident that the number of articles per capita may not be the best indicator for this analysis, as these values are not proportionate to the population of a state.
 Additionally, there is a bias in terms of articles per capita being higher in states with smaller populations like Vermont, Maine, and Alaska.
 This suggests that states with lower population density may exhibit a relatively higher number of articles per capita, possibly due to various factors such as a strong local community of contributors or more prolific speakers of the English language or a focus on local topics.

 **What biases did you expect to find in the data (before you started working with it), and why?**

 I expected the highest quality articles to come from states with the largest number of residents, such as California or Washington.
 However, after the exercise, it was surprising to discover that the opposite is true.
 In fact, states like California, Arizona, Florida, and Massachusetts have the lowest quality articles per capita.
 A major bias that I've observed is that we are only accounting for articles in English, which is inherently biased.
 Populous regions like California have a much greater linguistic diversity, as more than half of their population speaks a language different from English, as mentioned on this [website](https://www.worldatlas.com/articles/the-most-spoken-languages-in-california.html).

 **What might your results suggest about (English) Wikipedia as a data source?**

 As mentioned above, I believe that using only English articles as a data source creates a significant bias.
 According to the [MPI Virginia](https://www.migrationpolicy.org/data/state-profiles/state/language/VA) website, only 29.4% of naturalized citizens and 50% of noncitizens speak English less than "very well."
 This data point alone explains why Virginia is at the top of the list for the lowest-quality articles.
 These data points also suggest that it is highly biased to rely solely on English articles for this exercise.
 Another anomaly is relying on ORES for the quality of the article because it is more biased toward the structure of the article rather than the quality of the content within it.

 **Can you think of a realistic data science research situation where using these data (to train a model, perform a hypothesis-driven research, or make business decisions) might create biased or misleading results, due to the inherent gaps and limitations of the data?**

 The Medium article [Is GPT-3 Islamophobic?](https://towardsdatascience.com/is-gpt-3-islamophobic-be13c2c6954f) discusses how OpenAI's Western algorithm perpetuates orientalist power structures.
 The author discusses a similar context related to the limitations of text classifiers in online content.
-As examples, the author presents shocking revelations where GPT-3.5 generated disturbing texts when prompted with words such as "Muslims," "Islam," or "Middle East."
+As examples, the author presents shocking revelations where GPT-3.5 generated disturbing texts when prompted with words such as "Muslims", "Islam", or "Middle East".
 The article concludes by emphasizing how powerful language models like GPT-3, trained on biased data, can exacerbate inequality within linguistic categories.
 It also highlights the potential for generating unjust results if deployed in an unfair world, considering the scale at which it currently operates and may operate in the future.

 **How might a researcher supplement or transform this dataset to potentially correct for the limitations/biases you observed?**

-Numerous areas were found to be missing from the dataset, and these areas do not necessarily fit within defined states or regions.
-It would be valuable to obtain data for these omitted regions.
+Numerous areas were found to be missing from the dataset, and it would be valuable to obtain data for these omitted regions.
 Moreover, these regions could not be seamlessly integrated into any pre-established regional or divisional categories.
-As an illustration, the District of Columbia represents one such "area" that lacks a specific region or division assignment.
-However, upon closer examination of the population figures at the regional level, comparing the original "population_by_states_2022.csv" dataset with the one generated by the code (df_pop_division), a notable discrepancy was identified in the population count attributed to the 'South' region.
+As an illustration, the District of Columbia represents one such "area" that lacks a specific region or division assignment and so we excluded it from our analysis.
+However, upon closer examination of the population figures at the regional level, comparing the original **population_by_states_2022.csv** dataset with the one generated by the code (**df_pop_division**), a notable discrepancy was identified in the population count attributed to the 'South' region.
 The incongruity stems from the adoption of a specific regional division convention in the analysis, whereas an alternative convention could potentially include the "District of Columbia" within the 'South' region.
 Therefore, researchers must exercise their judgment and expertise in selecting the most appropriate convention to apply.

 ## Best practices for documentation
 - PEP 8 – Style Guide for Python Code. ([Reference link](https://peps.python.org/pep-0008/))